 Step 4: I lightly sanded the surface and then patched the holes.

-I used the wood filler and was able to fill in the holes with it.
-I made sure it was smooth, so I did not have to sand it too much when it dries.
-The wood filler is pink when wet and when it dries, it turns white.
-That helped me figure out when it was dried.
+I used the wood filler to fill in the holes.
+I ensured it was smooth so I did not have to sand it too much when it dried.
+The wood filler is pink when wet, and when it dries, it turns white, which helped me figure out when it was dry.

-I continued to do all four sides.
-It took some time.
-I didn't want it to run, so I did one side at a time and then let it dry completely.
+I continued to do all four sides, which took some time.
+Because I didn't want it to run, I did one side at a time and then let it dry completely.

 Step 5: Lightly Sand Smooth and then painted at least three times.

-I then added a coat after I lightly sanded and used a tack cloth (Affiliate Link) to remove the dust.
-Then I repainted it.
-And let it dry completely.
-I also needed to do a touch-up with the white paint since the wood was dark.
+I then added a coat after lightly sanding and using a tack cloth (Affiliate Link) to remove the dust.
+Then, I repainted it and let it dry completely.
+I also needed to touch up the white paint since the wood was dark.

 Here's the start of the second coat.